Transformations of lattice diagrams and their associated dotted diagrams: Dotted diagrams and their reduced diagrams

-Let $\mathcal{R}$ be a deformation IV and let $p_1$ and $p_2$ be the involved dots.
-The result of $\mathcal{R}$ is described as the result of band surgery \cite{Kawauchi} along an untwisted band, and the band is presented by a core between $p_1$ and $p_2$, that is a simple arc in the middle region connecting $p_1$ and $p_2$; see the proof of Lemma \ref{lem826} for the precise definition of a core.
-When the middle region has overlapping regions, we have choices of the band and the core, but the result of $\mathcal{R}$ is determined up to local moves $\mathcal{E}$.
+Let $\Gamma$ be a dotted diagram to which we apply a deformation IV, and let $\Gamma'$ be the resulting dotted diagram.
+We denote by $G\cap D$ (respectively $G' \cap D$) the background associated with $\Gamma$ (respectively $\Gamma'$) with respect to the deformation IV.
+Let $B$ be the embedded disk that is the intersection of the block of $G \cap D$ with the label $\epsilon i$ and the block of $G' \cap D$ with the label $\epsilon (i-1)$.
+We assume that $B$ does not contain the pair of dots.
+Then, $B$ is a band attaching to $\Gamma'$, and the deformation IV is the result of the band surgery along $B$.
+The {\it core} of the band $B$ is a simple arc connecting points of arcs of $\Gamma'$ that is a retraction of $B$.
+By the condition for the signs of the overlapping layers, the core is determined up to local moves $\mathcal{E}$.
+Let $p_1$ and $p_2$ be the dots associated with the deformation IV.
+We often denote the core of the band $B$ by a simple arc in the middle block of the background connecting $p_1$ and $p_2$.
+When the middle block of the background has overlapping layers, we have choices of the band and the core, but the result of the deformation IV is determined up to local moves $\mathcal{E}$.

-For a dotted graph $\Gamma$, we consider the following condition.
+For a dotted diagram $\Gamma$, we consider the following condition.
 Let $p_1$ and $p_2$ be a pair of dots of $\Gamma$, between which a deformations IV is applicable.
-We say that $\Gamma$ {\it satisfies the condition $\mathrm{(A)}$ with respect to $(p_1, p_2)$} if it satisfies the following condition: \begin{enumerate} \item[(A)] Let $\rho$ and $\rho'$ be cores of bands connecting $p_1$ and $p_2$, and let $\Gamma'$ (respectively $\Gamma''$) be the dotted graph obtained from $\Gamma$ by the deformation IV associated with $\rho$ (respectively $\rho'$).
-Then, $\Gamma'$ and $\Gamma''$ are related by local moves $\mathcal{E}$, for all possible cores $\rho, \rho'$. \end{enumerate}
+We say that $\Gamma$ {\it satisfies the condition $\mathrm{(A)}$ with respect to $(p_1, p_2)$} if it satisfies the following condition: \begin{enumerate} \item[(A)] Let $\rho$ and $\rho'$ be cores of bands connecting $p_1$ and $p_2$, and let $\Gamma'$ (respectively $\Gamma''$) be the dotted diagram obtained from $\Gamma$ by the deformation IV associated with $\rho$ (respectively $\rho'$).
+Then, $\Gamma'$ and $\Gamma''$ are related by local moves $\mathcal{E}$, for all possible cores $\rho$ and $\rho'$. \end{enumerate}

 And we say that $\Gamma$ {\it satisfies the condition} (A) if it satisfies the condition (A) with respect to all pairs of dots.
-Further, we say that a sequence of deformations {\it satisfies the condition} (A) if any appearing dotted graph satisfies the condition (A).
+Further, we say that a sequence of deformations {\it satisfies the condition} (A) if any appearing dotted diagram satisfies the condition (A).

-We remark in an imprecise expression that if the \lq\lq middle region'' contains connected components that cannot be regarded as overlapping regions, then the dotted graph does not satisfy the condition (A).
+We remark in an imprecise expression that if the \lq\lq middle block'' contains connected components that cannot be regarded as the subdiagram coming from overlapping layers, then the dotted diagram does not satisfy the condition (A).